zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mailboxes.rst

    % ==========================
      MAILBOX   REQUEST_BOX

-A public mailbox can be referenced from any source file that includes the file :file:`zephyr.h`.
+A public mailbox can be referenced by name from any source file that includes the file :file:`zephyr.h`.

 Private Mailbox